terraform-linters/tflint/docs/aws_route_specified_multiple_targets.md

 ```
 $ tflint
 template.tf
         ERROR:1 More than one routing target specified.
-It must be one.
+It must be one. (aws_route_specified_multiple_targets)

 Result: 1 issues  (1 errors , 0 warnings , 0 notices)
 ```